riskframe/ai-rmm/framework/govern-4.1.md

 #### Sub Practices

-1. Promote a culture that values critical thinking, questioning assumptions, and considering the potential impacts of AI systems.
+1. Promote (advocate for and reinforce) a culture that values critical thinking, questioning assumptions, and considering the potential impacts of AI systems.

 2. Encourage open communication and debate among stakeholders to identify and address potential risks and ethical concerns.